mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

    2. With "simulated" sqrt(X) errors
    Here we use 2 because Levenberg-Marquardt doesn't work with 1 ('Unweighted least squares' cost function

-The cost function used in all cases is `Least squares` (weighted by the errors, as usually applied in Mantid).
+**TODO: move this to the alternative / weighted comparison** The cost function used in all cases is least squares weigted by the input errors, named in the list of cost functions available in Mantid as `Least squares`.
+This is the default cost function in Mantid.

 Benchmark problems